 - Before the boulder hell.

-At 10,150 feet I took a quick break to suck down some water, the went east to the ridge overlooking the drainage, as I was aware that going too high might be problematic.
+At 10,150 feet I took a quick break to suck down some water, then went east to the ridge overlooking the drainage, as I was aware that going too high might be problematic.
 While this whole trip was ill-advised, my decision to drop down the ridge and follow a grassy path was probably one of the stupider choices that I made during it.
 The grass was tilted and I was soon in a hellscape of boulders.
 Whereas some boulder fields are nice, this one was not.
 Many of the rocks were shifty, and I had to make my way up and down to make any progress.
 2.4 miles into my journey I came to cliffs and was relieved.
 Cliffs were much better than what I’d been doing!
 I never saw a single cairn or sign of any human presence, and 2.75 miles into my hike I was overlooking Lake 10,233.
-At the point I was 200 feet above it, but it was grassier and I made my way down to the lake fairly easy.
+At the point I was 200 feet above it, but it was grassier and I made my way down to the lake fairly easily.
 The lake itself was pretty, and there were numerous grassy places to camp which were quite level.

 Everything was dead still, and it was clear that this place held no fish.
 The shadows were getting quite long, given the time of year, so at 6:20 I started setting up my tent.
 It was also getting very dang chilly, so I put on my down jacket.
 Dinner cooked while I took some pictures, and by 830 I was snuggled in my REI Magma 10, with my thermals on, too.
 It was REALLY cold!
 I watched a TV show and then hit the hay.
 The night was almost eerily quiet, with no wind, and I didn’t even hear any birds or elk.